rishitnanda/Quidditch/Action List.md

    Cooldown: None

    - Success: "{player} plunges forward with impressive speed and has caught the snitch.
 Game Over! {winning team} wins by {score}"
-   - Failure: "{player} dives, but just as they near the Snitch, it flits out of reach."
+   - Failure: "{player} dives, but just as they near the Snitch, it flies out of reach."

 2. Dodge Bludger: Evade an incoming bludger.
    Activate: After Beat Bludger, Double Hit.